Skip to Content

 Black and Chestnut Eagle

 Juveniles present a marked contrast from adults, featuring a darker back, white underparts, and distinct banding on the wings and tail.
 While their appearance might resemble the pale morph variant of the Crested Eagle, Black-and-Chestnut Eagles showcase a uniquely shorter tail and a less pronounced barring pattern.
-This rare eagle species is of conservation concern, owing to habitat loss and fragmentation.
-Conservationists stress the importance of preserving their cloud forest habitats to protect this captivating and vulnerable raptor.
+This rare eagle species is of conservation concern owing to habitat loss and fragmentation.
+Conservationists stress the importance of preserving cloud forest habitats to protect this captivating and vulnerable raptor.

 Ayres’s Hawk-Eagle